uiua-lang/uiua/site/blog/uiua-0.13.0-text.md

 ---
 ```

+## New CLI Commands

+The native interpreter has two new commands: `uiua find` and `uiua doc`.

+`uiua find` searches a file or directory for a string of formatted uiua code.
+This is useful when you cannot easily type some glyphs in your editor's default find interface.

+`uiua doc` prints documentation for a function or modifier.
+That's it!
+It is the same documentation that is present on the website.

 ## `# Experimental!`

 This release added a lot of experimental features.
 Experimental features are not guaranteed to make it into the stable language, but they are added so they can be tried out.